Caroline Hallat is originally from South Africa. Growing up in the shadow of apartheid has given her great passion and compassion for life.

 She has travelled the world and each of her amazing experiences finds expression in her work.

 Her works hang in a host of private collections around the world including South Africa, Canada, UK and the USA.
-She has recently been commissioned to design Spring banners and anti-graffiti utility boxes for the City of Vancouver.
+She was recently commissioned to design Spring banners and anti-graffiti utility boxes for the City of Vancouver.

 She is an active member of The Federation of Canadian Artists.